Rated 'Excellent' on Trustpilot

 4. Worsening PMS symptoms

 One of the lesser-known side effects of drinking wine is the worsening symptoms of premenstrual syndrome (PMS).
-Too much wine can exacerbate mood swings, irritability and bloating which are among the most common symptoms of PMS, as shown in the latest research into PMS
+Too much wine can exacerbate mood swings, irritability and bloating which are among the most common symptoms of PMS, as shown in the latest customer survey on PMS

-PMS Hero®, an advanced formula to relieve symptoms of PMS.
+PMS Hero®, an advanced formula to for PMS.

 5. Weight gain